Consumer Medicine Information

 Do not take a double dose to make up for the dose that you missed.

-Immediately telephone your doctor or Poisons Information Centre (telephone 13 11 26) for advice, or go to casualty at your nearest hospital if you think that you or anyone else may have taken too much Klacid.
+Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at your nearest hospital if you think that you or anyone else may have taken too much Klacid.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.
 Keep telephone numbers for these places/services handy.

 If you take too much Klacid, you may develop severe gastrointestinal symptoms, liver problems, or allergic reactions.

 While you are taking Klacid

 If you are taking Klacid for an infection and your symptoms do not improve within a few days, or if they become worse, tell your doctor.

 Tell your doctor if you become pregnant while taking Klacid.

 If you get severe diarrhoea, tell your doctor or pharmacist immediately.
 Do this even if it occurs several weeks after stopping Klacid.
 Diarrhoea may mean that you have a serious condition affecting your bowel.
 You may need urgent medical care.
 Do not take any medicine to stop your diarrhoea without first checking with your doctor.

 Tell your doctor immediately if you experience any heart palpitations, changes in heartbeat, dizziness or fainting while taking Klacid.